EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 * Predators density.
 Each estimation for each predator for each year and for each sampling method corresponds to a row.
 The id of the species is linked with **main.species** where all the species are listed.
 If available, an estimation of the density is given as class and (if possible) number of individual per squared kilometre, otherwise only presence/absence is reported.
 Estimation of road density.
 The value is linked to a specific year.
 It might change both because the road network change or because the areal of the subarea changes.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_subareas.png" height="600"/></center>

 ### Captures
 Information on captures are stored in the database in the tables **main.animals_captures** and **main.animals_captures_sedation** (many sedation records can be associated to a capture event).
 Every animal can be captured more than once.
 Only captures of animals that have been monitored are included.
 This includes successful collaring, but also recapture of a collared animal or failed collaring because for example the death of the animal during the capture (it is possible to have a capture event without any deployment registered).
 All capture events of monitored animals are recorded in this table.
 Each deployment is associated to a capture.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_captures.png" height="600"/></center>

 ### Contacts
 This dataset keeps track of the information on contacts with animals.
 These can be both sightings of the animal – dead or alive – or the finding of the sensor, or others.
 This information is specially useful for survival analysis.
 All contacts with the animals are reported here with the exception of the contacts when the animal is captured (see table **main.animals_captures**).
 The view **main.view_survival** joins the information in **main.animals_contacts** and **main.animals_captures** for a complete history of the contacts with the animal.
 If a deployment ends because of the death of an animal, while this is marked in the *end_deployment_code* in the deployment table, the information on the death (i.e. the reason) is recorded in the table **animals_contacts**.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_contacts.png" height="400"/></center>

 ### Feeding site
 This data set contains the information on the management of the feeding sites, including where these are used.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_feeding.png" height="600"/></center>

 ### Environmental data